 Day 3 - Monday, August 16th, 2021 After a Full Irish Breakfast at The Hotel Meyrick you are free to explore Galway.
 Stepping out the front door you will find yourself in the heart of Galway.
 The “Center City’ location is just part of the reason we chose the Hotel Meyrick.
 For those of you that wish to see the countryside there will be optional (no extra charge) a day trip to Connemara.
 We will visit the Connemara Marble Company and see why Connemara marble was chosen for so many US government buildings and some of America’s great churches.
 Tonight, dinner will be at a restaurant T.B.D. at 6:00 pm.

 * Roundtrip Transportation from Baltimore County to Philadelphia Airport (If you select the air option).

 * Roundtrip airfare to Ireland, (If you select the air option).

 * Land transportation on a Luxury Coach by a professional driver in Ireland.

 * A seasoned knowledgeable Guide (Anne).
 Anne will share her knowledge of

 * A full Irish breakfast every morning.

-* Three days with the option to play Golf on the West Coast of Ireland.
+* The option to play Golf on the West and East Coast of Ireland.